DviadFer/DviadFer/README.md

 ## About me

 - 🌳 I'm a nature enthusiast.
 I love to go on hiking routes and camping outdoors with friends.
-- 🎤 My bigest hobby is singing and acting.
+- 🎤 My bigest hobby is singing.
 I love it!
 I actually [sing in a choir](https://www.instagram.com/elacordesecreto/?hl=en). 🤫
 - 🔬 I love science related topics, especially in tech innovations.
 - 🎮 Yup, I enjoy video games.
 I guess is a common trait among tech folks.
 - 🎶 I could not live without LIVE music. ¿An interesting concert or nearby festival?
 Count me in!